dylan-lang/opendylan/documentation/library-reference/source/common-dylan/finalization.rst

      is provided only to make ``next-method`` calls safe for all methods on :gf:`finalize`.

-   See also
+   :seealso:

      - :func:`finalize-when-unreachable`
      - :gf:`finalize`
      - :func:`drain-finalization-queue`
      - :func:`automatic-finalization-enabled?`
      - :func:`automatic-finalization-enabled?-setter`